zcy890/todolist-app/README.md

 ## 🔗 Live Demo

 [View Live Application](https://cy-taskflow.onrender.com/)
-- **Please Note: If you add a new task item, it could take up to 10 seconds to appear since I am using the FREE plan to host my application.
+- **Please Note**: If you add a new task item, it could take up to 10 seconds to appear since I am using the FREE plan to host my application.
 Render puts my backend to sleep while inactive.

 ## 🌟 Features